 Matt Amundson – Trumpet Matt is originally from Minnesota where he received his BA from the University of Minnesota, Morris in music education, and then moved to Colorado to begin his teaching career.
 He taught band for eight years, the last three in Colorado Springs.
 After hanging up the teaching gig, Matt is enjoying his new career as an Education Representative for Meeker Music, and teaching lessons in his trumpet studio.
 Matt loves playing around town in many groups including: The Academy Jazz Ensemble, The Rocky Mountain Wind Symphony, The Little London Winds, and The Pikes Peak Philharmonic.
 Matt has had the privilege to have played with such greats as: Wayne Bergeron, Byron Stripling, Larry Foyen, Vaughn Nark, Eric Marienthal, Ed Calle, Kenni Holmen, Kim Park, Butch Thomson, John Fedchock – to name a few.

 Josh Prewett – Trombone Josh Prewett is an expert low brass specialist who performs and teaches throughout Colorado in addition to playing lead trombone with the Academy Jazz Ensemble.
-Josh currently works for Music & Arts as the Southern Colorado Education Sales Representative.
-He previously taught Band at Timberveiw Middle School in Colorado Springs where his program received the Colorado Bandmasters Association “Program of Excellence” award three years in a row and his Jazz Band and Symphonic Band performed at the Colorado Music Educators Clinic/Conference in 2011 and 2012.
+Josh currently works Yamaha and previously worked for Music & Arts as the Southern Colorado Education Sales Representative, taught Band at Timberveiw Middle School in Colorado Springs where his program received the Colorado Bandmasters Association “Program of Excellence” award three years in a row and his Jazz Band and Symphonic Band performed at the Colorado Music Educators Clinic/Conference in 2011 and 2012.
 He currently performs with such groups as the Castle Rock Trombone Quartet, Academy Jazz Ensemble, Bad Grammar Overload, and the John Saunders Band.
 He also teaches at many of the top music programs in Southern Colorado.
 Josh is an avid Colorado sports fan to the point where he got engaged at a Colorado Rockies game and he bleeds Orange & Blue.
 Go Broncos!